gvwilson/thirdbit/src/fiction/cloudherd/index.md

 patches of moss as dense as Grappa Gas's beard, and all around them, the sound of birds and small animals.
-She wondered if Alva or Signurd or any of their kin were watching them, or if they had watched over her father during his last few days.
+She wondered if Alva or any of her kin were watching them, or if they had watched over her father during his last few days.

 "So…is his ghost here?"
 Thokmay asked hesitantly.

 "What?
 No!
-We gave him a proper memorial.
+We built him a proper pyre and lit candles.
 His tree is up in the grove."
 Noxy gestured at the bothy.
 "I just thought you could hide here for as long as it takes Kulbinder to go and get help.
 The only way in is by cloud,
 so as long as you don't upset the forest, nobody will know you're here."